 - (i) Resolution to increase the Authorised share capital of the company. - (ii) Appointment and fixation of the remuneration of Mr. Prateek as the auditor.

-specified in the notice.
-Is the notice valid under the provisions of the Companies Act, 2013.(PYP Nov'19,4 Marks)
+A shareholder complained that the amount of the proposed increase and the remuneration was not specified in the notice.
+Is the notice valid under the provisions of the Companies Act, 2013.